rust-gamedev/rust-gamedev.github.io/content/news/046/index.md

 ### [Smashline][smashline]

-[Smashline][smashline] is plugin and a Rust crate aimed at enhancing Smash modding, more specficially focusing on script mods.
+[Smashline][smashline] is plugin and a Rust crate aimed at enhancing Smash modding, more specifically focusing on script mods.
 Its main purpose is to enable the replacement of different types of scripts found in Super Smash Bros.
 Ultimate, while also offering additional utilities for creating what is known as "code mods" within the modding community.